 Hornady Black ammo is designed to function reliably and shoot accurately in a wide range of modern sporting rifles for a broad spectrum of applications including hunting, plinking, and self-defense.

-As modern sporting rifles have become more and more popular among hunters and shooters in the United States, the big ammunition companies have recognized the need for a special line of ammo optimized for performance in those guns.
+As modern sporting rifles have become more and more popular among hunters and shooters in the United States, many of the big ammunition companies have recognized the need for a special line of ammo optimized for performance in those "black" guns.

 With this in mind, Hornady Manufacturing rolled out their line of Hornady Black ammunition in 2016.

 Unfortunately, modern sporting rifles can be very finicky with the ammo they will reliably function with.
-A particular type of rifle ammunition may shoot beautifully in a rifle with a certain barrel length, but may not work at all in a different rifle.
+A particular type of rifle ammunition may shoot beautifully in a rifle with a certain barrel length or gas system, but may not work at all in a different rifle.

-Basically, Hornady was trying to build a line of ammo that offer superior performance in just about any gun, and like the Hornady American Whitetail line, was also easily identifiable by hunters and shooters as fitting their needs.
+Basically, Hornady was trying to build a line of ammo that offer superior performance in just about any gun, and like the Hornady American Whitetail or Outfitter lines, was also easily identifiable by hunters and shooters in the USA as fitting their needs.

-The .224 Valkyrie and 6mm Creedmoor both use standard BTHP bullets and the 6.5 Grendel uses an ELD Match bullet.
+The .224 Valkyrie, 6mm Creedmoor, and 6mm ARC all use standard BTHP bullets while the 6.5 Grendel uses an ELD Match bullet.
 The .300 Blackout and .308 Winchester are also both available with A-Max bullets.
 The 7.62x39mm load uses a 123 grain SST bullet and the .450 Bushmaster load fires a 250 grain FTX bullet.

 It really depends on the cartridge and bullet type.
-Those different Hornady loads offer excellent performance for a variety of applications ranging from plinking and competition shooting (A-Max, BTHP match, ELD Match, and FMJ), to predator and varmint hunting (V-Max), to self-defense and big game hunting (FTX, Interlock, and SST) with America's favorite guns.
+Those different Hornady loads offer excellent performance for a variety of applications ranging from plinking and competition shooting (A-Max, BTHP match, ELD Match, and FMJ), to predator and varmint hunting (V-Max), to self-defense and big game hunting (XTP, FTX, Interlock, and SST) with America's favorite guns.

-So, regardless of whether you're looking for some dependable ammo to use in your modern sporting rifle for general plinking, serious competition shooting, self-defense, or hunting, check out the Hornady Black line of ammo and add your favorite loads to your wish list.
+All that said, regardless of whether you're looking for some dependable ammo to use in your modern sporting rifle for general plinking, serious competition shooting, self-defense, or hunting, check out the Hornady Black line of ammo and add your favorite loads to your wish list.